John Lloyd Bale

 John Lloyd Bale (18 January 1837 – 22 November 1885) was a banker and politician in Queensland, Australia.
 He founded a number of thrifts including what is now the Bank of Queensland.
 He was a Member of the Queensland Legislative Assembly.

 Early life

 He was born in London, the eldest son of John Bale and Hannah (née Lloyd) Bale.
-He immigrated to Brisbane on the Chaseley arriving 1 May 1849 with his parents and siblings.
+He immigrated to Brisbane (then in the Colony of New South Wales) on the Chaseley arriving 1 May 1849 with his parents and siblings.
 He married Eliza Slaughter on 4 August 1855 and they had three sons and three daughters.

 Business

 He initially worked in a hardware business but was insolvent in 1859.
 His circumstances improved and he went on to found a number of thrifts including the entity that is now the Bank of Queensland.
 He was chief executive of the latter until poor health led to his resignation in 1884.
 His brother Benjamin Robert Bale succeeded as chief executive for about the next 20 years.